TCU vs. West Virginia NCAA Football Odds, Plays and Insights | October 23, 2021

 West Virginia Stats and Trends

-- The Mountaineers covered the spread in their only game when underdogs by 4.5 points or more.
+- This season, the Mountaineers won ATS in their only game as an underdog of 4.5 points or more.

-- West Virginia's games this year have gone over the total in two out of six opportunities (33.3%).
+- West Virginia's games this year have hit the over two times in six opportunities (33.3%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.